Roberto-Nsoni/Backgammon-Game-Engine-AI-Player/README.md

 # Backgammon Game Engine & AI Player

-A robust Python-based implementation of the Backgammon game logic, featuring a CLI interface, a specialized Server-side management system, and an AI bot driven by custom heuristics.
+A Python-based implementation of the Backgammon game logic, featuring a CLI interface, a specialized Server-side management system, and an AI bot driven by custom heuristics.

 ## Overview
 This project focuses on clean software architecture, separating the core game physics (rules, moves, board states) from the high-level management (users, match history, and rankings).
 It also includes an automated player (Bot) capable of evaluating and making optimal decisions.